google/wasefire/docs/contributing/pull-request.md

-# How to create a change code?
+# How to change code?

 All changes in this repository should go through a pull request.